 - Develop Habits:

 Habits are automatic behaviors that can help you achieve your goals.
 Develop habits that support your goals, such as a morning routine or a daily exercise routine.
-Habits make it easier to stick to your plan and maintain self-discipline.
+Habits make it easier to stick to your plan and maintain self-discipline and love.

 - Build a Support System: